-REgistry of actiVE renAL rehabilitation in Japanese Dialysis patients (Reveal-D): A protocol for retrospective cohort study
+REgistry of actiVE renAL rehabilitation in Japanese patients undergoing Dialysis (Reveal-D): a protocol for retrospective cohort study

 Discuss this preprint